adrien-mogenet/jikken/index.md

 ## Our guidelines

-  * We strive to provide a solid guidance to our artists, help them define their projects and make intentionnal decisions when releasing their projects.
+  * We strive to provide a solid guidance to our artists, help them define their projects and make intentional decisions when releasing their projects.
   * We want to break the rules.
   * There is _no_ rule to break the rules.
   * Encouraging experimentations does not mean we’re only accepting experimental projects.